ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 select * from AB_ where AB_.id = 5;
 ```

-For brevity I didn't include the possibility of using IF and such.
-Another option
+For brevity we haven't included the possibility of using conditional fragments (i.e. `IF` statements)
-that makes the same good query plan.
-We can generalize `AB_` so that it doesn't know
+the same good query plan could be generated in that way.

-where the base data is coming from and can be used in more cases.
+We can generalize `AB_` so that it doesn't know where the base data is coming from and can be used in more cases.

 ```sql